titanbound/geptimized/README.md

 # Geptimized

-**Geptimized** is a cross-platform, performance-optimized Electron wrapper for **NVIDIA GeForce NOW**.
+**Geptimized** is a performance-optimized Electron wrapper for **NVIDIA GeForce NOW**.
 It’s built for ultra-low latency, high responsiveness, and extended stability — even during long cloud gaming sessions.

 Ideal for users who demand **minimal frame drops**, **low input lag**, and **network-level optimizations** — especially when using GeForce NOW on constrained or high-performance systems.